 The snow and ice cover will melt away during very warm summers, and some of the artefacts originally lost on the ice and snow will melt into hollows below.
 Such hollows are more protected from the elements and are more likely to preserve snow and ice over the summer, i.e. they are good for artefact preservation.
 Artefacts that do not make it into such hollows are more likely to be lost over time, as they are more exposed.
 The exposed artefacts gradually disappear, with wood and birch bark being the last materials to preserve.
 This pattern can be seen very clearly in the artefact distribution maps at Lendbreen.
 Pieces of wood and birch bark surround the edges of a large hollow with more favorable preservation conditions, where textiles, leather and horse dung are preserved.
 Wood and birch bark are very durable, probably because they go through a natural conservation process of freeze-drying due to the cold and dry environment.

 Ötzi and the state of his artefacts fits this general process well.
 The dispersed and broken equipment with missing pieces is likely to be a result of natural processes on the find spot, not a hasty flight. Ötzi died on the surface of the snow.
 When the snow and ice melted, his body and most parts of his equipment ended up a gully underneath.
 The missing small parts never made it into the gully, probably because they were displaced by meltwater and wind.
-Once melted down on to the bare terrain below, snow and ice recovered the site, apparently sealing of a pristine find situation.
+Once melted down on to the bare terrain below, and snow and ice recovered the site.

 Are there any traces of the artefacts that did not make it into the gully?
 Remarkably, there is, even though the excavation in 1992 did not extend outside the gully.
 In 1995, Norwegian scientist Thorstein Sjøvold visited the find spot.
 He found very poorly preserved remains of a birch bark vessel underneath a stone just south of the gully, outside the excavated area.
 These remains turned out to be part of a better-preserved birch bark vessel recovered in the gully.
 The find is in complete accordance with the Lendbreen find circumstances.
 This piece did not make it into the gully, perhaps together with other artefacts and fragments of less durable materials, now lost.
 It only survived because it was lying beneath a protecting stone.